gmichaud/acumatica-boxstorageprovider/README.md

 ### Prerequisites
-* Acumatica 5.3 or higher
+* Acumatica 2023 R2 or later
 * A Box.com account (personal or enterprise)

+### Notes
+* The Box integration has to be the first customization that you publish when upgrading a new instance; Acumatica stores customization projects on the external file storage provider, meaning it will not be able to publish anything else unless the Box integration is published
+* Starting in 2023 R2, encryption certificates need to be configured for the site, or else the authentication process will fail.

 Quick Start
 -----------

 ### Installation
 Import and publish the customization package.

 1. Go to Configuration > Document Management > Configure > External File Storage
 2. Choose Box.com Storage from the Provider drop down list